 In order to enable delivery of shares under the ESOP 2022/2025, an issue of not more than 264,946 warrants, free of charge, has been made to MAG United AB.
-Each option entitles to subscription for one (1) share in MAG Interactive AB (publ) during the period from February 1, 2022, or later date on which the warrants are registered, up to and including July 25, 2025 at an exercise price of SEK 31.4 and 264,946 to an exercise price of SEK 0.
-If the options are exercised in full the share capital will increase by SEK 6,103.
+Each warrant entitles to subscription for one (1) share in MAG Interactive AB (publ) during the period from February 1, 2022, or later date on which the warrants are registered, up to and including July 25, 2025 at an exercise price of 31.4 SEK and 264,946 to an exercise price of 0 SEK.
+If the options are exercised in full the share capital will increase by 6,103 SEK.
 Subscription of employee stock option must take place on May 1, 2025.
 The board has the right to extend the subscription period.
 There can be no over-subscription.